scds/event-listings/README.md

 ### Adding/updating Events Manually

-To add or update the events that are listed, you have to modify `_data/events.json`.
+To manually add or update the events that are listed, you have to modify `_data/events.json`.
+Otherwise, events will be automatically updated based on what is on McMaster SCDS' Libcal.

-When an event is over or a new event is added, update the information in `_data/events.json`.
-This can be done manually or through automation.

 In `_data/events.json`, an event will have the following data.
 To remove the event manually, erase the event's information along with its opening and closing brackets {} and any comma that follows.